 3-6 Months Out

-– Get in the habit of drinking of at least 8 glasses of water a day (coffee, tea, and sodas do not count towards this!).
-It will help clear your complexion, decrease the appearance of wrinkles and under eye bags, brighten your skin and decrease dark circles, decrease bloating and make you feel better too!
+– Get in the habit of drinking at least 8 glasses of water a day (coffee, tea, and sodas do not count towards this!).
+It will help clear your complexion, decrease the appearance of wrinkles and under-eye bags, brighten your skin and decrease dark circles, decrease bloating and make you feel better too!

 Leading Up To The Shoot (4-6wks Out)

 -Ensure your final payments are in order.
-Some photographers require payment in full 30 or 60 days prior to the shoot.
+Some photographers require payment in full 30 or 60 days before the shoot.

 -If you plan to have your hair or makeup down for your photoshoot, be sure to book those appointments 4-6 weeks in advance.